LinkedIn on Wednesday released its list of the "Top Companies in Health Care," recognizing the 25 best companies to grow a career in the industry.

 On Wednesday, LinkedIn released its first industry-specific edition of the "Top Companies" in the United States.
 According to LinkedIn, the "Top Companies: Industry Edition" was designed to "provide a go-to resource for professionals at every stage of their career journeys—just at a more personalized level."

 For the list, LinkedIn used its own data—gathered between May 1, 2021 and April 30, 2022—to rank companies on seven "pillars" associated with career progression, including:

 - Ability to advance: Tracks employee promotions within a company and if/when they move to a new company

-- Skills growth: Uses standardized LinkedIn skills to assess how employees in a given company are gaining skills while employed at that company
+- Skills growth: Uses standardized LinkedIn skills to assess how employees in a given company are gaining skills while employed

 - Company stability: Monitors attrition over the past year, as well as the share of employees who stay at the company for a minimum of three years